Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors

-To obtain $\tau_{\rm II}(z_s)$ and $\partial P_{\rm{II}}(\mu,z_s)/\partial \log_{10} \mu$, we perform a Monte Carlo simulation.
-We consider elliptical galaxies as lenses, as they are expected to be the predominant lensing objects \cite{OguriMarshall2010}.
-Such lenses can be modeled as singular isothermal ellipsoid \citep[see e.g.,][]{Li2018}.
 We restrict the GW source redshift to $0.05\leq z_s \leq 7$.
 In the low-redshift limit, GW sources in our local universe ($z_s\ll 0.05$) is unlikely to be strongly lensed, since lensing rates are expected to be low, and there are not sufficiently many massive galaxies in between to compensate.
 We set the upper limit of the galaxy redshift to $z_s=7$, since such galaxies are faint and robust observational data is relatively scarce for developing a reliable phenomenological model of the mass function \cite{Finkelstein}.

 At each redshift, we generate samples of lenses, parameterized by surface velocity dispersion, $\sigma_v$, ellipticity, $e$, lens redshift, $z_l$, and the lens-plane angular coordinates of the lens, $\vec{\theta}=(x, y)$.
 For the number of lenses per unit $\sigma_v$ per comoving volume, $\Psi(\sigma_v,z_l)$, we first adopt the modified Schechter function \cite{Choi}, which is calibrated to observation on galaxies in the solar neighborhood,